Associate Professor of English and Comparative Literature

-His teaching and research interests fall largely within 20th Century and contemporary American literature, and also involve popular culture, notably comics and cinema.
-Here at Penn, he regularly teaches the graphic novel and will be co-teaching, along with cartoonist extraordinaire Rob Berry, a new course on “Making Comics” this coming Spring.
+In addition to abiding interests in translation, speculative fiction, and aging, his teaching and research fall largely within 20th Century and contemporary American literature, and also involve popular culture, notably comics and cinema.
+Here at Penn, he regularly teaches comics studies and has been co-teaching, with cartoonist extraordinaire Rob Berry, a creative writing seminar on “Making Comics.”
 See: https://makingcomicsatupenn.wordpress.com

-His essays, reviews, and translations have been published in Modernism/Modernity, NOVEL: A Forum on Fiction, Cinema Journal, Critical Survey of Graphic Novels: Heroes & Superheroes, Public Books, A Time for the Humanities, UMBR(a), Transmission II, and others.
+His essays, reviews, and translations have been published in Modernism/Modernity, NOVEL: A Forum on Fiction, Cinema Journal, Transition, Public Books, Journal of Beat Studies, The Capilano Review, Critical Survey of Graphic Novels: Heroes & Superheroes, A Time for the Humanities, UMBR(a), Transmission II, and others.